ESPN2: History

 ESPN2 launched on October 1, 1993, at 7:30 p.m.
 ET.
 Its inaugural program was the premiere of SportsNight, a sports news program originally hosted by Keith Olbermann and Suzy Kolber; Olbermann opened the show and the channel by jokingly welcoming viewers to "the end of our careers."
 Launching with an estimated carriage of about 10 million homes, and nicknamed "The Deuce", ESPN2 aimed to be a more informal and youth-oriented channel than parent network ESPN.
 The youthful image was also reflected in its overall presentation, which featured a graffiti-themed logo and on-air graphics.

 Its initial lineup featured studio programs such as SportsNight—which host Keith Olbermann characterized as a "lighter" parallel to ESPN's SportsCenter that would still be "comprehensive, thorough and extremely skeptical", Talk2—a nightly talk show hosted by Jim Rome that was billed as an equivalent to CNN's Larry King Live, Max Out—an extreme sports anthology series carried over from ESPN, and SportsSmash—a five-minute recap of sports headlines which aired every half-hour.
 ESPN2 also carried several half-hour, sport-specific studio programs under the 2Night banner, such as NFL 2Night, NHL 2Night, and RPM 2Night.
 Event coverage would focus on coverage of mainstream sports popular within the 18–34 age demographic, such as auto racing, college basketball and NHL hockey (where, beginning in the 1993–94 season, it aired up to five games per week under the title NHL Fire on Ice), while also covering atypical sports such as BMX and other extreme sports.

 ESPN2 would also be used to showcase new technology and experimental means of broadcasting events: on September 18, 1994, ESPN2 simulcast CART's Bosch Spark Plug Grand Prix using only onboard camera feeds.
 In 1995, ESPN2 introduced the "BottomLine", a persistent news ticker which displayed sports news and scores.
 The BottomLine would later be adopted by ESPN itself and all of its future properties.

 In the late 1990s, ESPN2 began to phase out its youth-oriented format, and transitioned to becoming a secondary outlet for ESPN's mainstream sports programming; telecasts began to adopt a more conventional style, and the "graffiti 2" logo was dropped in 2001 in favor of a version of ESPN's main logo.
 On-screen graphics (such as the BottomLine) used a blue color scheme instead of red to differentiate them from ESPN.
-Since February 12, 2007, the ESPN2 brand has been used for station identification only, with all programming using the same on-air presentation and ESPN branding as those on the main network.
+Since February 12, 2007, the ESPN2 brand has been used merely to identify the network on-screen via the ticker oron-screen bug, along with program listings, with all programming using the same on-air presentation and ESPN branding as those on the main network.